anshulsamar/anshulsamar.github.io/_texts/psych103.md

 --------------------------------------

-*My gratitude to all the students in Psych 103 for an unforgettable experience.
-Thanks to our teaching team Dereca, Danny, Hazel, and Gabriela; my facilitation instructor, Danny; my TA partner, Tracy, my section, and the other TAs.
-To my fellow engineers still at Stanford: Psych 103 won't count for your degree, but your education is woefully incomplete without it.*
+*[1] My gratitude to all the students in Psych 103 for this experience.
+Thanks to our teaching team Dereca, Danny, Hazel, and Gabriela; my facilitation instructor, Danny; my TA partner, Tracy, my section, and the other TAs.*

+*[3] Critique: As with any program, there is room for critique, but unlike most other programs, the Psych 103 professors actively seek it.
+While I am no longer involved with it, were I to organize or do it again, I would add units on ability (including health/chronic health issues) and spirituality/religion.
+I would also put more emphasis on theoretical frameworks for understanding power and privelege.
+I would also devote time to empowering students and discussing `what's next.'
+I also often felt a need to choose and claim an identity and to allow it to define me, when identity-based understanding is quite different from the way I (at least spiritually) approach myself.
+I think students can learn that the world views them under certain identities without feeling pressured to label or box their own self.*

+*[3] Disclaimer: this is based solely on my own experience with Psych103.
+Due to the units that we chose, I was many a time part of the more priveleged group.
+The experience of students who were in marginalized groups was likely very different.*